Sensory impairment may affect a child or young person’s hearing or vision moderately or more severely.

 Normally the school or nursery will request support following agreement at a staged intervention meeting.

-The Sensory Impairment Team can be contact for advice and guidance.
+The Sensory Impairment Team can be contacted for advice and guidance.